BBELAOUCHA/iSDR_p/README.md

 test_MxNE_iSDR

 # To use it in Python
 Now, it is possible to use iSDR in Python to reconstruct the brain activity.
-Go to ./python_wrapper for more details
+Go to ./python_wrapper for more details on how to use the package on python